On higher scissors congruence: The reduced spherical case

 \begin{proof} We can characterize $\Pt(W)$ as functions $S(W) \to \Z$ that are constant on the interior of each simplex in some triangulation of $S(W)$, up to changing the function on measure-zero sets (or a finite union of simplices of dimension less than that of $S(W)$).
 Such functions can be characterized by the closures of the preimages $\overline{(\textup{int} f^{-1}(n))}$ for each $n \in \Z$.

 The image of $\Pt(V)$ under the suspension map is those functions for which the preimages described above are all joins of polytopes in $S(V)$ with $S(V^\perp)$.
-This is clearly isomorphic to $\Pt(V)$, the inverse given by intersecting these preimages with $S(V) \subseteq S(W)$.
-We conclude the suspension map $\Pt(V) \to \Pt(W)$ is injective.
-Since both are free abelian groups, it is the inclusion of a summand. \end{proof}
+This is clearly isomorphic to $\Pt(V)$, so the suspension map $\Pt(V) \to \Pt(W)$ is injective.
+In fact, it is split injective; we see this when $\dim W - \dim V = 1$ by picking a normal direction to $S(V)$ and taking for each polytope in $S(W)$ its intersection with an infinitesimal neighborhood of $S(V)$ in the chosen normal direction.
+We conclude that the suspension map is the inclusion of a summand. \end{proof}

 We say the polytope $Q \subseteq S(W)$ is {\bf a suspension from $V$} if it is in the image of the suspension map, and similarly a function $f \in \Pt(W)$ is a suspension from $V$ if it is in the image of the suspension map \eqref{suspension_pt}.